 -First of all, this engine has two high pressure fuel pumps.
 The good thing is, that they are located on the top of the engine so replacing them is pretty easy and they usually don’t fail completely.
-However, the bad thing is, that over time fuel can slowly leak right out of the solenoid valve of this fuel pump.
-Which is definitely not good, to say at least.
+However the bad thing is, that over time fuel can slowly leak right out of the solenoid valve of this fuel pump, which is definitely not good to say at least.
 Now, you can’t buy just the solenoid unit itself as a spare part, so you have to buy the complete pump.
-And if one of the pumps starts to leak, then don’t worry, because the other will sooner or later leak as well, so you should definitely occasionally check them-they can start to leak even after 140 000 km.
+And if one of the pumps starts to leak, then don’t worry, because the other will sooner or later leak as well.
+Long story short you should definitely occasionally check them, since in some cases they started to leak even after 140 000 km.

 -The next problem can be with the intake manifold actuator arms which can become loose over time and they can pop out.
 In this case there is no need to buy some new expensive parts, just buy some tiny metal e-clips and put them into the grooves which are on the end of these arms.
 Interestingly the grooves are there from the factory but they don’t offer any kind of genuine e-clips to put them there.
-In high mileage cars the actuator flaps in the intake manifold can get stuck or the actuator motors on the front of the manifold can have excessive play in them and they can throw fault codes.
+In high mileage cars the actuator flaps in the intake manifold can get stuck or the actuator motors on the front of the manifold can have excessive play in them and because of this they can throw fault codes with a check engine light.

 After 200 000 km you should be prepared to change the timing chain and the plastic guides, but I will come back to this topic a little later.

-The 3.0l TFSI supercharged engine doesn’t have any major problems, just the usual stuff, so it is the most reasonable choice.
+The 3.0l TFSI supercharged engine doesn’t have any major problems, just the usual stuff so it is the most reasonable choice basically.